accesslab-llc/Invoice-Studio/USER_MANUAL_EN.md

 ## Basic Usage

-### Step 1: Load Data
+### Step 1: Launch App and Load Data

 1. Open the InvoiceStudio app in a Monday.com board
-2. Click the "Load Data" button
-3. Items will be fetched from the board
+2. The app will automatically fetch items from the board
+3. If data is not displayed, please reload the page

+**Note**: The "Load Data" button has been removed.
+To reload data, please reload the page.

 ### Step 2: Select Item

-1. Select the item you want to create an invoice for from the item list
+1. Select the item you want to create an invoice for from the item list (select using checkbox)
-2. You can also filter items using the search function
+2. You can filter items by item name or group name using the search function
+3. You can filter items by group using the group filter
+4. Click the "Create Invoice" button to proceed to the edit screen

 ### Step 3: Edit Invoice

 1. Information from the selected item will be automatically filled in
+2. Click the **Field Mapping** button to configure mappings between Monday.com board columns and invoice fields (recommended for first-time setup)
-2. Edit the following information as needed:
+3. Edit the following information as needed:
-   - Basic information (invoice number, invoice date, etc.)
+   - Basic information (invoice number, invoice date, due date, etc.)
-   - Issuer information (company name, address, etc.)
+   - Issuer information (company name, representative, address, contact information, etc.)
-   - Billing information (company name, address, etc.)
+   - Billing information (company name, department, contact person, address, contact information, etc.)
-   - Line items (item name, quantity, unit price, etc.)
+   - Line items (item name, quantity, unit price, etc.) - automatically retrieved from subitems
-   - Payment information
+   - Payment information (bank name, account information, etc.)
    - Notes
+   - Image settings (company logo, signature/seal, background watermark)

 ### Step 4: Download